It conditions soils and makes for healthier, happier plants and vegetation.

 On a daily basis, we do our part in keeping the earth green, the air clean, the water healthy, and our carbon footprint to a minimum by:

-- ● Selling PMK-branded tanks & tees printed on fabrics from Canadian company Jerico, made from 70% rayon from bamboo and 30% cotton
+- Selling PMK-branded tanks & tees printed on fabric from the Canadian company Jerico, made from 70% rayon from bamboo and 30% cotton

 VILLAGE COMPOST SERVICE

 Village Compost Service has been in operation for 5 years and has been working with Plant Matter Kitchen for almost one year now.